-PROCEDURE FOR A MEETING BETWEEN PARENTS AND/OR MAKING REPRESENTATION TO THE CHAIRMAN OF GOVERNORS REGARDING EXPULSION
+PROCEDURE FOR A MEETING BETWEEN PARENTS AND/OR MAKING REPRESENTATION TO THE CHAIR OF GOVERNORS REGARDING EXPULSION

 - 1. Introductions. - 2.
-The purpose of the meeting is described to all present by the Chairman. - 3.
+The purpose of the meeting is described to all present by the appointed Chair of the hearing. - 3.
 Senior staff provide a verbal report to all present supported by documentary evidence where appropriate. - 4.
 Parents, student and their friend/representative are offered the opportunity to verbally respond supported by documentary evidence where appropriate. - 5.
-The Chairman plus Governor in attendance will seek clarification on any issues from the persons present. - 6.
-When the Headmaster has received the views of the Chairman and received advice on the fairness of the meeting he will make a final decision concerning expulsion and inform the Parents as soon as possible in writing. - 7.
-If the Parents wish to make representation in writing and not attend a meeting, the Chairman shall make whatever enquiries and arrangements he feels necessary before offering his advice to the Headmaster. - 8.
+The Chair of the hearing plus Governor(s) in attendance will seek clarification on any issues from the persons present. - 6.
+When the Headmaster has received the views of the Chair and received advice on the fairness of the meeting he will make a final decision concerning expulsion and inform the parents as soon as possible in writing. - 7.
+If the parents wish to make representation in writing and not attend a meeting, the Chair of Governors shall make whatever enquiries and arrangements she feels necessary before offering advice to the Headmaster. - 8.
 The Headmaster will attend the meeting to clarify any points on School Policy and listen to the comments made by persons present.